-I was fortunate to have dabbled in living the laptop lifestyle earlier this year – and here’s what I learned while working from a different time zone, a different country – and from 9,000 feet above sea level.
+I was fortunate to have dabbled in living the laptop lifestyle earlier this year – and here’s what I learned while working from a different time zone and from 9,000 feet above sea level.

 It all comes down to trust

 “If you don’t trust your employees to work remotely, you shouldn’t have hired them in the first place.”

 Do you trust your team to get work done when you aren’t around?